w3f/Grants-Program/docs/T&Cs.md

 "Intellectual Property Rights" means any (i) patents, designs, copyright and related rights, database rights, trademarks, trade names (whether registered or unregistered), and the related rights to apply for registration thereof; (ii) applications, extensions and renewals in relation to any of these rights; (iii) know-how and confidential information; and (iv) all other rights of a similar nature and/or having an equivalent effect anywhere in the world;

-"Milestones" mean any and all of the milestones specified in the final version of the application under Development Roadmap and  approved by the Grants Committee in accordance with the Procedure as well as placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>;
+"Milestones" mean any and all of the milestones specified in the final version of the application under Development Roadmap and  approved by the Grants Committee in accordance with the Procedure as well as placed in the applications folder of the W3F Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>;

 "Polkadot" means a scalable heterogeneous multi-chain framework developed by, or the development of which has been procured by Web 3.0. that has the features described in the white paper ("Polkadot: Vision For A Heterogeneous Multi-Chain Framework -- Draft 1") or as otherwise determined by Web 3.0. in its sole discretion from time to time) and utilizes DOTs as the blockchain token native to its operation and/or functioning;

-"Procedure" means the procedure in connection with the Web 3.0 Foundation Open Grants Program, as established in Section 4 below;
+"Procedure" means the procedure in connection with the Web 3.0 Foundation Grants Program, as established in Section 4 below;

 "Software" means the deliverables created by You during the development activities performed according to these Terms and Conditions in their final and working version, and that are to be provided to the Foundation in accordance with the Specifications, Milestones and Time Schedule;

-"Specifications" mean the reasonably detailed technical and/or other requirements describing the features and functionality of the Software, as specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.
+"Specifications" mean the reasonably detailed technical and/or other requirements describing the features and functionality of the Software, as specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.

 "Terms and Conditions" means this terms and conditions together with any documents referred to in it;

-"Time Schedule" means the time schedule specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.
+"Time Schedule" means the time schedule specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.

 ## 3. Eligibility